nicholasericksen/vcp-soil-study/README.md

 There are 180 non null entries in total which match the number of samples collected and measured.
 This dataset therefore can be said to have 180 datapoints each with 17 numerical features and 4 descriptive labels.
-In this study each of the 4 regions will be considered independantly.
+In this study each of the 4 regions will be compared and contrasted using element composition and the correlation of elements within each region.
+A broad overview of statistics for the entire dataset is also analyzed to provide insight into the individual characteristics of each element.
 The highest average concentration of elements accross all sites was of silicon (162,051 ppm) and iron (31,078 ppm).
 Aluminum (3 ppm) and cobalt (25 ppm) were the elements with the lowest average concentration accross all regions.

+TODO: Any speculation as to why these elements are concentrated as such? more silicon and iron is this expected?

 The complete breakdown of statistics for each element in the dataset can be found in Figure x.